-Some urban areas have excellent, regular, accessible public transport options while some smaller towns and rural areas have very limited or no options.
+Unfortunately, people’s experience of public transport is different depending on where they live.
+Some urban areas have excellent, regular, accessible public transport options, while some smaller towns and rural areas have very limited or no options.

-If you are eligible for this scheme you will receive free travel on most state owned public transport (bus, rail and LUAS).
-Some private bus operators also accept Free Travel cards.
-To find out you can check with your local DSP office.
+If you are eligible for the free travel scheme, you will receive free travel on most state–owned public transport like bus, rail and LUAS.
+However, some private bus operators also accept Free Travel cards.
+To find which private bus operators, check in with your local DSP office.

 Free travel is available if you are permanently living in the state and:

 - In all other circumstances, you must apply for free travel by completing a Free Travel application form FT1.
 You can get this through the Free Travel Section of Social Welfare Services in Sligo.
-Tel: 071 915 7100 / 1890 500 000 or download an application form on www.welfare.ie
+Tel: 071 915 71 00 / 1890 50 00 00 or download an application form on welfare.ie